 - M18A1 Claymore anti-personnel munitions;

-- C-4 explosives and demolition equipment for obstacle clearing;
+- C-4 explosives, demolition munitions, and demolition equipment for obstacle clearing;

-- Thousands of night vision devices, thermal imagery systems, optics, and laser rangefinders;
+- Thousands of night vision devices, surveillance systems, thermal imagery systems, optics, and laser rangefinders;

 - Commercial satellite imagery services;

 - Explosive ordnance disposal equipment and protective gear;

 - 100 armored medical treatment vehicles;